Fylingdales: Geography

+Climate

+During a prolonged period of heavy rain across England in September 2024, Fylingdales saw its September monthly average of 81 mm of rain falling in just two days.

 RAF Fylingdales

 The Tri-Partite site known as RAF Fylingdales is named after the place but is not actually in the parish.
 Originally planned to be built on a site at Grouse Hill within Fylingdales, the site was moved due to coastal erosion concerns, and the name was not changed as it was preferable to being called RAF Snod Hill (Snod Hill is where it is actually located) and it sits at the western edge of Fylingdales Moor.

 Sport

 Fylingdales Cricket Club is in Middlewood Lane, about one kilometre south east of Fylingthorpe village.
 The club have two senior teams: a Saturday 1st XI that compete in the Scarborough Beckett Cricket League, a Midweek Senior XI in the Esk Valley Evening League and a junior section that compete in the Derwent Valley Junior Cricket League.